-Join nine of the UK’s leading youth charities and more than 500 delegates for the most significant youth sector event of the year.
+Thank you to our 600 delegates, speakers, exhibitors and volunteers for attending Creative Collisions 2017, the most significant youth sector event of the year!
 Sponsored by the Wellcome Trust, Creative Collisions is a collaboration between some of the UK’s most inspiring youth organisations: UK Youth, Girlguiding, The Scout Association, Ambition, Leap Confronting Conflict, NCS, NYA, The Mix, and VInspired.

 What does the world look like for young people and people working in or volunteering for youth organisations?
 What are the big issues young people are facing, and how should the youth sector respond?

-To frame the day our nine charity partners and sponsor will be joined by young people and key representatives from Government and further afield as we seek to get to grips with the here and now – and to forge a bright future for young people and youth organisations across the UK.
+We were joined by our 9 charity partners, the Wellcome Trust, young people and key representatives from Government and further afield as we sought to get to grips with the here and now – and to forge a bright future for young people and youth organisations across the UK.

-In between the full sessions, you will be able to choose from a range of fantastic breakout panels, debates and workshops focused around four themes:
+In between the full sessions, delegates were able to choose from a range of fantastic breakout panels, debates and workshops focused around four themes:

 As Alan Milburn, Chair of the Social Mobility Commission, noted late last year, the rungs on the UK’s social mobility ladder are growing further apart, and the younger generation in particular is running harder to stand still and running low on aspiration and ambition.
 This stream explores the research, unravels the issues and highlights what’s happening across the youth sector and what needs to happen in government to turn things around.